chenmasterandrew/chenmasterandrew-dalichat-frontend/README.md

 Even though you have downloaded all of the starter code for this app, if you try running your dev server you will see many errors in the console saying things along the lines of "package or file not found".
 This is due to the fact that, as listed in your `package.json` file, this project requires pre-written packages to perform various required tasks.
 These files are stored in the cloud and are not currently installed, so before we can run anything we must download these packages.

-> NPM AND YARN LINKS

-To download these packages, we will be using the `yarn` package manager.
-To download all required files from the NPM package repository, run the following command:
+To download these packages, we will be using the [`yarn` package manager](https://yarnpkg.com/).
+To download all required files from the [NPM package repository](https://www.npmjs.com/), run the following command:

 ```shell
 yarn install